Academic degree: Austria

 The two-cycle degree system was phased out by 2010, with a few exceptions.
 However, some of the established degree naming has been preserved, allowing universities to award the "Diplom-Ingenieur" (and for a while also the "Magister") to graduates of the new-style Master programmes.

 Belgium

 While higher education is regulated by the three communities of Belgium, all have common and comparable systems of degrees that were adapted to the Bologna structure during the 2000s.
 The primary 3-cycle structure is called BMD (Bachelor-Master-Doctorate; Bachelier-Master-Doctorat or Bachelor-Master-Doctoraat).

-At the first cycle, the Bachelor's degree is issued after 180 ECTS (3 years, EQF level 6).
+In the first cycle, the Bachelor's degree is issued after 180 ECTS (3 years, EQF level 6).
 Other first cycle degrees include the one-year Advanced Bachelor's degree degree (Bachelier de spécialisation; Bachelor-na-bachelor) and the Brevet (in the French-speaking Community only) for short-cycle higher education programmes.